vvilliamperez/linkshell/README.md

 launchctl load "$HOME/Library/LaunchAgents/com.linkshell.stt.plist"
 launchctl start com.linkshell.stt
 ```

-Note: For Accessibility permissions when running as a LaunchAgent, macOS may attribute control to the Python interpreter inside the venv.
-If typing does not work, run `python main.py` once in the foreground from your terminal and re-grant Accessibility.

 ## Configuration
 Configure via environment variables (in `.env` or exported in your shell):